-- Higher education nurtures a culture and an environment in which learning in partnership between learners and teachers can take place, with meaningful feedback, including the use of learning analytics, and feedback from graduates and employers. - Learners have to play a proactive role and have responsibilities.
-They should be empowered to plan and control their own learning, and to become autonomous and selfdirected. - Learners are involved in the conception of learning outcomes and assessment of their learning. - Learners contribute to the development of learning environments that are open, digital and innovative.
+- Higher education nurtures a culture and an environment in which learning in partnership between learners and teachers can take place, with meaningful feedback, including the use of learning analytics, and feedback from graduates and employers. - Learners have to play a proactive role, and have responsibilities.
+They should be empowered to plan and control their own learning, and to become autonomous and selfdirected. - Learners are involved in the conception of learning outcomes and assessment and contribute to the development of learning environments that are open, digital and innovative.

-P 1.2: Learning opportunities are flexible and tailored to the needs and capabilities of diverse learners, with the help of digitalisation.
+P 1.2: Learning opportunities are flexible and tailored to the needs and capabilities of diverse learners, with the help of digitalization.

 - Higher education actively explores and cherishes a variety of approaches to learning and teaching that respect a diversity of learners, stakeholders and disciplines.
-This means among others individualised curricula and flexible pathways, which may include a choice of electives and/or microcredentials.
-It also means flexibilityregarding transition between study programmes, time, place and mode of learning (such as distance and open education), and recognition of prior learning. - Student grants and loans reflect in their eligibility rules the needs of diverse learners. - Learners are offered support and assistance, in order to ensure their success, and generally build a culture of student-centred learning based on collegiality and peer-topeer learning. - Higher education establishments promote student mobility, through agreements between higher education institutions and beyond, and recognize the learning results thus obtained in compliance with the existing frameworks in the European Higher Education Area.
+This means among others individualised curricula, with choice of electives, flexible pathways and microcredentials, regarding transition between study programmes, time, place and mode of learning (such as distance and open education), and recognition of prior learning. - Student grants and loans reflect in their eligibility rules the needs of diverse learners. - Learners are offered support and assistance, in order to ensure their success, and generally build a culture of student-centred learning based on collegiality and peer-to-peer learning. - Higher education establishments promote student mobility, through agreements between higher education institutions and beyond, and recognize the learning results thus obtained in compliance with the rules of the European higher education area.

-P 1.3: Concepts of open education5 and open science are included into higher education policy making and culture by default.
+P 1.3: Concepts of open education3 and open science are included into higher education policy making and culture by default.